 For example, there are potential impacts outside of our own service area — especially for water systems that mix our water supply with water from other sources in their distribution system, including Broomfield, South Adams County Water and Sanitation and East Cherry Creek Valley Water and Sanitation District, among others.

-In most of these cases, these providers are in newer areas and their customers are not at-risk for lead service lines — and neither are more than 80 percent of the properties within Denver Water’s service area.
+In most of these cases, these providers are in newer areas and their customers are not at-risk for lead service lines.

 It will take two years to implement this change in treatment as it will require significant alterations to Denver Water’s three treatment plants and will also need to be slowly integrated into the current water system.
 In contrast, pH/alkalinity adjustment can begin to be implemented this year, which would provide more immediate benefits.

 According to Roode, the most responsible course of action would be to partner with CDPHE, EPA and all other stakeholders impacted by the decision for an opportunity to ensure we’re not creating a worse issue in order to alleviate — without even completely fixing — another.